hackoregon/linux-laptop-setup/README.md

     -   The `flexdashboard`, `bookdown`, `tufte` and `rticles` authoring packages, and
     -   The `devtools` and `roxygen2` package development tools.

+    This takes a long time to install.

 2. RStudio: type `./rstudio-desktop` to install the RStudio Desktop.
 Type `./rstudio-server` to install the RStudio Server.
 You don't need both but it won't hurt anything if you have both of them.

     RStudio Server listens on port 8787.
 It's enabled and running by default.
 Use `ipconfig` to determine the IP address and browse to port 8787 from another machine.
 You'll log in with your regular Linux username and password.
-3. Virtual Machine Manager (64-bit only): The "native" Linux virtual machine hosting software is called Virtual Machine Manager.
+3. Virtual Machine Manager (64-bit VA only): The "native" Linux virtual machine hosting software is called Virtual Machine Manager.
 To install it, type `./virt-manager`.
 You will need to log out and back in again to join the `libvirtd` group.
 You will have a menu item added to start it.
-4. Docker hosting (64-bit only): If you want to run (or build) Docker images, install the Docker hosting with `./docker-hosting`.
+4. Docker hosting (64-bit or 64-bit VA only): If you want to run (or build) Docker images, install the Docker hosting with `./docker-hosting`.
 You will need to log out and back in again to join the `docker` group.

 Bugs?
 Feature requests?
 Unclear documentation?
 ----------------------------------------------